 Whether you're new to pizza-making or looking to improve your skills, this article will teach you all you need to know to proof your pizza dough to perfection.

-What Is Pizza Dough Proofing?
+What is Pizza Dough Proofing?

 Proofing is a stage in the pizza-making process in which the dough is left to rise after being cut and molded into dough balls.
 This allows the yeast to ferment, which improves the flavor and texture.
-This proof is required for pizza dough to be filled with microscopic bubbles of carbon dioxide.
-When cooked, this creates empty pockets, giving the dough a light, airy quality.

 What is the difference between rising and fermentation?